 Ramon “!llmind” Ibanga Jr. churns out platinum hits like it’s as simple as playing a scale.
 He let Output watch him make a song from scratch as he explains how and why he makes choices along the way.
 As a bonus, we even get to see what plugins he uses to give sounds a little extra oomph in their character.
 “My whole process is just all trial and error, and I’m just trusting my ears, trying different things.
 See what works, see what doesn’t,” he says.

-2. Kit challenge with the Cobra Kai composers
+2. Head to head with the Cobra Kai composers

 3. Ryan Elder talks Rick and Morty